-Using Healthcare Business Analytics to Power Your Practice
+Using Business Analytics in Healthcare to Power Your Practice

 2019 is underway and promises to maintain the breakneck pace of change in healthcare.
 With the flurry of activity, it is more important than ever to maintain a clear vision of what is happening in your practice so you can make sound decisions with greater impact.